ivotron/ceph_osdi06/README.md

 # High-level lab log

+## 2014-11-27

+Obtained figures and results from a small 4-node/8-osd cluster in order to compare trends against OSDI paper.
+Figures 5,6 are similar.
+Figures 7,8 are distinct

+## 2014-11-26

+  * Took 2 days (11/24-11/26) to finish the scripts that generate graphs from radosbench output.

+## 2014-11-25

+  * Found CVS folder
+  * Created separate docker-radosbench project to maintain the radosbench Dockerfile and evolve it independently from docker-ceph

 ## 2014-11-24

-  * Carlos provided specific dates of MDS experiments:
+Carlos provided specific dates of MDS experiments:

 > I found the chat of the LLNL ASC experiment.
 It was on February 28, 2006.
 Sage got the ASC cluster from 3:30pm to 5pm the next day (3/1/06).
 Sage worked mostly on MDS experiments.

 Also, CVS repository might still exist in NFS.

-  * Created scripts to generate graphs from radosbench output.
-Need to consider [this bug][bug]

 ## 2014-11-22